King doubles down on controversial 'babies' tweet

 Washington (CNN)Rep. Steve King doubled down Monday on comments he made over the weekend in which he appeared to criticize foreigners and immigrants, drawing complaints of insensitivity on social media and from some of his Hill colleagues.

-King, a powerful Iowa Republican and a vocal advocate against illegal immigration, tweeted Sunday, "We can't restore our civilization with somebody else's babies."
+King, a prominent Iowa Republican and a vocal advocate against illegal immigration, tweeted Sunday, "We can't restore our civilization with somebody else's babies."

 Asked by CNN's Chris Cuomo on "New Day" to clarify his comments, King said he "meant exactly what I said."